How to Open a Dispensary in Connecticut

 Are you wondering how to open a cannabis dispensary in Connecticut?
 This page is dedicated to keeping you up to date on the latest news and information relevant to opening a cannabis business in Connecticut.
 This includes helpful insights on what is to come next for the state.

-Recent findings support this move for legislation.
-In a recent survey, 61 percent of Connecticut voters favored cannabis legalization (65 percent when an allowance for personal cultivation is included).
+Recent findings support this legislation.
+In a recent survey from Sacred Heart University in Fairfield, 64 percent of Connecticut voters favored cannabis legalization.
 Meanwhile, another study indicated that cannabis legalization and regularization would lessen the pandemic’s negative impact on Connecticut’s economy, both in terms of employment and tax revenue.

 The Opportunity Size